RMLL Game Sheet Instructions

 d) Alternate referee’s name (if applicable)

-18. The CLA Off-Floor Officials Guide contains all the roles and responsibilities of the Off-Floor Officials which includes the Official Scorer.
+18. The LC Off-Floor Officials Guide contains all the roles and responsibilities of the Off-Floor Officials which includes the Official Scorer.
 Official Scorers should familiarize themselves with the information in this Guide.